Dance Etiquette: Declining

 3. They are treating you badly

-Generally dancers in the social ballroom world are very friendly, respectful and careful people so you shouldn’t run into this problem BUT if you do feel that someone is dancing with you in a way that is rough, uncomfortable or inappropriate you don’t have to dance with them again.
+Generally, dancers in the social ballroom world are very friendly, respectful, and careful people.
+However, if you feel someone is dancing with you in a rough, uncomfortable, or inappropriate manner, you can choose not to dance with them again.

 The first thing I would do in this situation is be pro active in dancing with other people.
-If you are always off dancing with others then you are in complete control and will not have to end up dancing with that person again.
+If you consistently dance with others, you remain in control and can avoid dancing with that person again.

 4. You don’t know the particular dance